i-Robi/daft-punk/README.md

 Based on an original idea and implementation by [Norbert Schnell](mailto:Norbert.Schnell@ircam.fr), made with technologies developed at [IRCAM](http://www.ircam.fr).

-Tested on Chrome 45 of desktop and Safari for iOS 8.
+Tested on Chrome 45 for desktop and Safari for iOS 8.